-Students will be instructed in scientific diving procedures, archaeological recording and excavation, the use of hydraulic probes and induction dredges, marine remote sensing survey and analysis (magnetometer & side scan sonar), artifact collection and documentation and basic conservation laboratory methodology.
-The field school will also host an evening lecture series with field school instructors and visiting professionals from various public, private and academic institutions throughout Florida.
+- Skills, Procedures & Lectures: Students will also be instructed in scientific diving procedures, archaeological recording and excavation, the use of hydraulic probes and induction dredges, marine remote sensing survey and analysis (magnetometer & side scan sonar), artifact collection and documentation and basic conservation laboratory methodology.
+Additionally, the field school will host an evening lecture series with instructors and visiting professionals from various public, private and academic institutions throughout Florida.

 LAMP maintains a Field House on five acres of rural property just outside St. Augustine.
 Expect dormitory-type conditions though the house is furnished with air conditioning, two bathrooms and a fully-operational kitchen.
 Students should provide their own bedding (sheets, pillow, blanket, etc).
 If students wish to camp on the land around the field house they should bring their own tent/gear.